zihaohe123/nli-lstm-bert/README.md

 python main.py
 ```

-Train the model on GPU 0.
-Multi-GPU training is currently not supported.
-We will add this in the near future.
+Train the model on GPU 0 and 1.

 ```
-python main.py --gpu=0
+python main.py --gpu=0,1
 ```

 Train the model on GPU 0 and finetune Bert.